bspk/oauth.xyz-spec/draft-richer-transactional-authz.md

-When the AS receives a request with an instance identifier, the AS MUST ensure that the key used to [sign the request](#binding-keys) is appropriate for the instance identifier.
+When the AS receives a request with an instance identifier, the AS MUST ensure that the key used to [sign the request](#binding-keys) is associated with the instance identifier.

 If the `instance_id` field is sent, it MUST NOT be accompanied by other fields unless such fields are explicitly marked safe for inclusion alongside the instance